 The last inequality in \eqref{bound1} is a consequence of Lemma \ref{apriori}, which also imply that \eqref{convEq1} is bounded by $C/R.$ For sufficiently large $R$, \eqref{initEq1} tends to zero.
-Eventually, a simple change of coordinate and for sufficiently large $R$ we arrive at the desired result. \end{proof} \paragraph{Equicontinuity in time for the sequences of functions $(T^\eps, \C^\eps)$} In this step, we establish an equicontinuity in time for the sequences of functions $(T^\eps, \C^\eps)$ in the moving coordinates.
+Eventually, a simple change of coordinate and for sufficiently large $R$ we arrive at the desired result. \end{proof} As next step, we establish an equicontinuity in time for the sequences of functions $(T^\eps, \C^\eps)$ in the moving coordinates.
 For this, we introduce the orthonormal basis $\{e_j\}_{j\in \mathbb{Z}^d} \in L^2(]0,1[^d)$, such that $e_j \in C^{\infty}_0([0,1]^d)$.
-Then the functions $\{e_{jk}\}_{j,k\in \mathbb{Z}^d},$ where $e_{jk}(x) = e_j(x-k),$ form an orthonormal basis in $L^2(\Real^d).$ \begin{lemma} Let $\delta t>0$ represent a small parameter for translation in time.
-Then there exists a positive constant $C_{jk}$ independent of $\eps$ and $\delta t$ such that
+Then, the functions $\{e_{jk}\}_{j,k\in \mathbb{Z}^d},$ where $e_{jk}(x) = e_j(x-k),$ form an orthonormal basis in $L^2(\Real^d).$ The equicontinuity in time for the sequences is stated in Lemma \ref{equiLemma}.
+The proof can be found in \ref{equiLemmaProof}. \begin{lemma} Let $\delta t>0$ represent a small parameter for translation in time.
+Then, there exists a positive constant $C_{jk}$ independent of $\eps$ and $\delta t$ such that

-\end{lemma} \begin{proof} Let us denote and use $(\check{e}_{jk}, Q\check{e}'_{jk})$ as a test function in the variational formulation of $\mathcal{P}^\eps$.
-First, we start with the sequences of functions defined in the moving coordinates and compute the difference

-In the next step, we change to the fixed coordinates by setting $x \mapsto x -b_it/\eps$ on the right hand side of \eqref{equiEq1}.
-Then, we recall the variational formulation in fixed coordinates

-Note that the singularity of the convective terms has been dealt with by using the auxiliary equations \eqref{aux2}.
-In order to handle the nonlinear integral \eqref{CjkEq3} with the coefficient $\eps^{-1}$, we consider the following auxiliary problem